Books about Mental Illness & Mental Health

 silent patient

-Convinced he can help, a psychologist transfers to the facility she is staying out to try to get the real story behind the fateful night of the murder.
+Convinced he can help, a psychologist named Theo transfers to the facility where Alice is staying to try to get the real story behind the fateful night of the murder.

 girl interrupted